 Blank page when loading the local UI

-If you load the local user interface for a Connector, the UI might fail to display sometimes, and you just get a blank page.
+If you load the web-based console that’s running on a Connector, the interface might fail to display sometimes, and you just get a blank page.

 This issue is related to a caching problem.
 The workaround is to use an incognito or private web browser session.

 The Connector isn’t supported on a VM that is shared with other applications.
 The VM must be dedicated to the Connector software.

 3rd-party agents or VM extensions are not supported on the Connector VM.